 Unlike imagery, it’s difficult to find free, high-quality stock video.
 Pexels is one of few sites that offer competitive quality at no cost.
 Videos can be as short as five seconds and as long as one minute, offering plenty variety for handling different campaigns and projects.

-FULLY-LOADED VIDEO: https://videohive.net/ (not completely free, but you can get fully-loaded videos including background music and integrated template video/imagery for as low as $8.
-Note: you have to learn the editing software to customize your video.
-All instructions included with purchase)
+If you’re looking for something more comprehensive than Pexels, you’ll find it at Envato Market.
+Here you can shop collections of fully-loaded video including background music coordinated to template video and imagery priced as low as $8.
+Note: you have to learn the editing software to customize your video, all instructions included with purchase.

 Promo is the most advanced and expensive video option on this list.
 Packages range from $49 for one video per month to $359 for 15 videos per month.
 While you may pay more, you don’t have to learn any editing software.
 Background music, video, imagery and text can be customized with just the click of a button, and your video is downloadable within minutes for sharing.
 Simply create an account for free and type in the search bar to view dozens of targeted, customizable clips.

 MAILCHIMP: Free Pop-ups, Newsletters and More